Flash Flood Watch issued for Bronx, Kings (Brooklyn), New York (Manhattan), Northern Nassau by NWS - News Break

 Flash Flood Watch issued for Bronx, Kings (Brooklyn), New York (Manhattan), Northern Nassau by NWS

-Effective: 2021-07-08 15:12:00 EDT Expires: 2021-07-09 12:00:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: A Flash Flood Watch means that conditions may develop that lead to flash flooding.
+Effective: 2021-07-13 02:27:00 EDT Expires: 2021-07-13 10:00:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: A Flash Flood Watch means that conditions may develop that lead to flash flooding.
 Flash flooding is a very dangerous situation.
 You should monitor later forecasts and be prepared to take action should flash flood warnings be issued.
-Target Area: Bronx; Kings (Brooklyn); New York (Manhattan); Northern Nassau; Northern Queens; Richmond (Staten Is.); Southern Nassau; Southern Queens; Southern Westchester FLASH FLOOD WATCH NOW IN EFFECT THROUGH FRIDAY MORNING The Flash Flood Watch is now in effect for * Portions of southern Connecticut and southeast New York, including the following areas, in southern Connecticut, Northern Fairfield, Northern Middlesex, Northern New Haven, Northern New London, Southern Fairfield, Southern Middlesex, Southern New Haven, and Southern New London.
-In southeast New York, Bronx, Kings (Brooklyn), New York (Manhattan), Northern Nassau, Northern Queens, Richmond (Staten Island), Southern Nassau, Southern Queens, and Southern Westchester. * Through Friday morning * Heavy rainfall ahead of tropical system Elsa will move into portions of the Tri-State area late tonight, with periods of heavy rainfall possible through Friday morning.
-Although heavy rainfall will be possible this afternoon, the greater chances for this will begin tonight.
-Total rainfall from this afternoon through Friday is expected to range mostly 2 to 4 inches, with locally higher amounts possible.alerts.weather.gov
+Target Area: Bronx; Kings (Brooklyn); New York (Manhattan); Northern Nassau; Northern Queens; Northern Westchester; Northwest Suffolk; Orange; Putnam; Richmond (Staten Is.); Rockland; Southern Nassau; Southern Queens; Southern Westchester; Southwest Suffolk HEAVY RAIN AND FLASH FLOODING POSSIBLE THROUGH EARLY THIS MORNING FLASH FLOOD WATCH REMAINS IN EFFECT UNTIL 10 AM EDT THIS MORNING The Flash Flood Watch continues for * Portions of southern Connecticut, northeast New Jersey, and southeast New York, including the following areas, in southern Connecticut, Southern Fairfield County.
+In northeast New Jersey, Bergen, Essex, Passaic, Union, and Hudson Counties.
+In southeast New York, Bronx, Kings (Brooklyn), New York (Manhattan), Queens, Richmond (Staten Island), Nassau, Westchester, Orange, Putnam, Rockland, and Western Suffolk Counties. * Until 10 AM EDT this morning * Scattered showers and thunderstorms continue to develop southwest of the region and track towards the area.
+This rain may fall across areas with abnormally wet antecedent conditions due to heavy rain and flash flooding late last week.alerts.weather.gov

 Comments / 0